apache/spark/docs/apache-airflow/installation.rst

 .. contents:: :local:

-This page describes installations using the ``apache-airflow`` package `published in Pypi <https://pypi.org/project/apache-airflow/>`__, but some information may be useful during installation with other tools as well.
+This page describes installations using the ``apache-airflow`` package `published in PyPI <https://pypi.org/project/apache-airflow/>`__, but some information may be useful during installation with other tools as well.

 .. note::